How waves become particles

 | Uses QFT fields? | No | No | No | Yes |

-ACT is the only approach that uses existing QFT fields, conserves energy, and makes falsifiable predictions — with zero free parameters.
+ACT uses existing QFT fields, conserves energy in the closed system+environment model, and makes falsifiable predictions — with a single effective coupling, not zero.

 A clear, falsifiable statement of the theory.